-Our IND application for ANX005 in ALS was activated in May 2020.
-We intend to initiate a three-month, open-label Phase 2 trial in ALS patients in 2021 to evaluate ANX005's ability to inhibit C1q in the CSF and to reduce NfL levels in serum and CSF in ALS patients.
-We anticipate reporting data from this trial in 2021.
+We are currently conducting an open-label Phase 2 trial in ALS patients to evaluate ANX005's ability to inhibit C1q in the CSF and to reduce NfL levels in serum in ALS patients.
+We anticipate reporting data from this trial in 2023.
 Based on the results of this trial, we will evaluate whether to initiate a potential registrational program for ALS.